-Dress: clothing and Examples Wider considerations Jewellery • Schools may receive requests from parents/carers asking for their child to wear a particular item of clothing or for adjustment of the school uniform because of religious reasons, cultural traditions or modesty.
-Can my child wear a crucifix in school?
+Dress: clothing and Examples Wider considerations Jewellery - Schools material from parentheir child to item of adjustment uniform be 9 ng for ticular for school igious Can my child wear a crucifix in school?
 Can my child wear a Kara to school?
 Requests may cover the wearing of headscarves or head coverings, religious jewellery, or bracelets connected to religious festivals.
 The Equality Act 2010 has some useful advice on uniform which should be considered here.
 This states that schools need to be careful that they do not discriminate against students because of their religion or belief, among other areas.
 The act states that "Schools should be sensitive to the needs of different cultures, races and religions and act reasonably in accommodating these needs, without compromising important school policies, such as school safety or discipline".
 Therefore, it is very important, before anything is done, to hold a meeting with the parents to learn more about the situation including the reasons for the request and to discuss its impact on school life (for example, safety and discipline.
 A solution should be sought that is agreed by both sides.